Imperfect Information in Health Care Markets

 News

-• Exam dates are Feb 4, 11:00 (100 Hörsaal II 100/U1/HS II) and March 19, 16:00 (100 Aula 2 100/01/Aula 2).
+• Exam dates are Feb 4, 14:30 (100 Hörsaal VIII) and March 17, 10:00 (100 Aula 2 100/01/Aula 2).
 Registration is open on KLIPS.
 We will try to grade the exams of the first date before the registration deadline of the second but we cannot guarantee that we will manage (we managed in previous years).

-• Note that there will be an exercise session on October 7 even though this is before the first lecture.
+• Note that there will be a first exercise session on October 15.
 This exercise session is dedicated to repeating some mathematical concepts used in this course.

 Course materials

-Please note that I do not use ILIAS because (i) I did not agree with certain usage conditions concerning tracking and data utilization and (ii) I believe that the material I create should be publicly available as it is essentially funded by public money.
-The material below is likely to get updated over the course of the term.
+Please note that I do not use ILIAS because (i) I did not agree with certain usage conditions concerning tracking and data utilization and (ii) I want to make the material I create publicly available.
+The material below might get updated over the course of the term.

-• The exercises are available as pdf and as org file.
+• The exercises as pdf.
 Exercises for the first week are available here.

 • Slides